eProsima/Integration-Service-docs/docs/examples/different_protocols/services/dds-server.rst

     {"op": "advertise_service", "service": "add_two_ints", "request_type": "AddTwoInts_Request", "reply_type": "AddTwoInts_Response"}

-Once the service has been advertised, the request is send using a message format like:
+Once the service has been advertised, the request is sent using a message format like:

   .. code-block:: yaml